rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-best-practice.md

 ## Firmware updates

-- In the health panel in the footer, verify that the system health status is OK.
-If the system health status is not OK, view the Health Reason value in the health panel in the footer and resolve all problems before you update the firmware.
+- In the Alerts panel on the dashboard, verify that the system health is OK.
+If the system health is not OK, expand the view to see the active health alerts and resolve all problems before you update firmware.
+For information about Active Alerts, see Alerts panel
-- Run the check `firmware-upgrade-health` CLI command before updating the firmware.
-This command performs a series of health checks to determine whether any conditions exist that need to be resolved before the firmware can be updated.
+- Run the check firmware-upgrade-health CLI command before upgrading firmware.
+This command performs a series of health checks to determine whether any conditions exist that must be resolved before upgrading firmware.
 Any conditions that are detected are listed with their potential risks.
-- If any unwritten cache data is present, the firmware update will not proceed.
-Before you can update the firmware, unwritten data must be removed from cache.
-For more information about the clear cache command, see the Dell PowerVault ME4 Series Storage System [CLI Guide](https://www.dell.com/support/manuals/en-us/powervault-me4024/me4_series_cli_pub).
+- If any unwritten cache data is present, firmware update will not proceed.
+Before you can update firmware, unwritten data must be removed from cache.
+See information about the [clear cache command in the CLI Reference Guide](https://www.dell.com/support/manuals/en-us/powervault-me5024/me5_series_cli/alphabetical-list-of-commands?guid=guid-a639c315-156f-4e7f-823d-1ccb82d9656a&lang=en-us).

+        !!! warning "Removing unwritten data may result in data loss.
+Contact technical support for assistance."

-- If a disk group is quarantined, contact technical support for help resolving the problem that is causing the component to be quarantined before updating the firmware.
+- If a disk group is quarantined, resolve the problem that is causing it to be quarantined before updating firmware.
 - To ensure success of an online update, select a period of low I/O activity.
-This helps the update complete as quickly as possible and avoids disruption to host and applications due to timeouts.
+This helps the update to complete as quickly as possible and avoids disruption to host and applications due to timeouts.
 Attempting to update a storage system that is processing a large, I/O-intensive batch job may cause hosts to lose connectivity with the storage system.
+- Confirm PFU is enabled by clicking **Settings > System > Properties > Firmware Properties**.
+- Do not perform a power cycle or controller restart during a firmware update.
+If the update is interrupted or there is a power failure, the module might become inoperative.
+If this occurs, contact technical support.
+The module might need to be returned to the factory for reprogramming.